Release notes

 - SuSiE-inf Integration: Implementation of SuSiE-inf (Cui et al. 2024), which models infinitesimal effects alongside sparse causal signals to improve fine-mapping calibration when genetic architecture includes polygenic backgrounds.

-- Servin-Stephens Prior Integration: New prior option (Servin and Stephens, 2007) on residual variance estimates in single effect regression (SER) to improve credible set coverage and calibration, particularly useful for small sample studies (Denault et al. 2025).
+- Normal-Inverse-Gamma residual variance prior: New prior option (Servin and Stephens, 2007) on residual variance estimates in single effect regression (SER) to improve credible set coverage and calibration, particularly useful for small sample studies (Denault et al. 2025).
 Implemented for both individual-level and summary statistics backends.

 - Stochastic LD Reference: Support for using genotype matrices directly, including stochastic genotypes in place of LD correlation matrices in summary statistics models (Sun et al., in preparation), with linear algebra optimizations that cache decompositions and exploit the LD structure for speedup.